nus-cs2103-AY1920S2/duke/docs/README.md

 ### 3.9 Exit Duke: `bye`
 Exits the Duke Application.
 The Duke Application will close shortly after the command is entered.
+The buffer betweeen the entering of the command and the closing of the program is approximately 1 second to ensure the User can see Duke's response.

 Format: `bye`